 In February 2012, Genoskin also received the Award of the French Entrepreneurship Network ‘Réseau Entreprendre’.
 Genoskin has benefit from an individual coaching by an experienced entrepreneur, as well as a loan to reinforced company’s equity.
 Now Genoskin is a member of the “Réseau Entreprendre” trying to give something back to young entrepreneurs.

 In July 2014, Genoskin moved in the biotech incubator Centre Pierre Potier located on the Oncopole Campus in Toulouse.
 There, Genoskin has access to private offices, biosafety-level 1 and 2 laboratories fully equipped, as well as histology and imaging platforms.

 In may 2016, Genoskin received the Award of the NETVA program of the Science and Technology Department of the Embassy of France in the US.
 The NETVA program (New Technology Venture Accelerator ) offers young French innovative startups a personalized support program, analysis of opportunities and development of technology partnerships in the US and Canada.

 In December 2017, Genoskin received funding from European Union’s “Fond Européen de Développement Régional (FEDER FSE Midi-Pyrénées Garonne).
 The FlowSkin™ project is a collaborative research project between Genoskin and research scientist Dr Laurent Malaquin from the LAAS-CNRS research institute.
 By using state-of-the-art microfluidics technology, the project aims to develop and validate the first vascularized ex vivo human skin model.
 2D/3D microfabrication will be employed to develop implantable microfluidic devices to partially reproduce the vascular system of in vivo human skin.

-In 2018, the HypoSkin project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 816289 (SME Instrument)
+In 2018, the HypoSkin project has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement No 816289 (SME Instrument).